Skip to content

 Feeding and nutrition

-As a puppy, you should feed a Miniature Schnauzer around 3-4 times a day and gradually move down to 1-2 times a day as they grow.
-A Miniature Schnauzer will stop growing when they reach one years old.
-An adult should weigh between 5.4-9.1 kg, depending on their size.
+An adult dog should weigh between 6.4 - 10.1 kg, depending on their size.
 To keep your pooch at a healthy weight you should weigh their food using the guidelines on the food packaging.
-If you’re concerned about your dog’s weight, speak to your vet for advice.
+If you’re concerned about your Miniature Schnauzer’s weight, speak to your vet for advice.

 Exercise